Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

-If you ask any question to a large language model (LLM), in most cases, it will likely generate an answer, be it correct or incorrect.
+If you ask any question to a Large Language Model (LLM), in most cases, it will likely generate an answer, be it correct or incorrect.
 This is undesirable as it can propagate incorrect information to the users.
 Recently, Air Canada had to compensate its customer for providing incorrect information regarding bereavement fares.
 Such actions can cost companies significant money and tarnish their reputation.

 Let's see an example.